sheerun/blog/_posts/2014-05-17-remote-access-to-docker-with-tls.markdown

 title: Remote access to Docker with TLS
 ---

-By default Docker is only available though UNIX socket.
-It works if you use it locally.
-For remote access, you generally had three options:
+By default Docker is available only on UNIX socket.
+Because UNIX sockets cannot be forwarded through SSH, you generally had 3 options:

 1. [Hack nginx to forward traffic to Docker](http://blog.james-carr.org/2013/10/30/securing-dockers-remote-api/)
 2. [Use SSH and socat to tunnel connection](http://blog.james-carr.org/2013/10/30/securing-dockers-remote-api/)